ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-04-rgb-leds/05-lab.md

 ## Objective:

-In this lab, you will flash an RGB LED red, green, blue, magenta, yellow, cyan and white.
+In this lab, you will flash an RGB LED red, green, blue, magenta, yellow, cyan, and white.

 ## Materials: